-So today I want to talk about doing super advanced internet marketing for Realtors.
-Now let’s call a spade a spade, there is no special internet marketing for realtors, just marketing, but all the examples should really pertain to you and your business!
+So today I want to talk about doing super advanced internet marketing for real estate agents.
+Now let’s call a spade a spade, there is no special internet marketing for agents, just marketing, but all the examples should really pertain to you and your business!

-If you are a beginning internet marketing realtor, may I suggest this post instead?
-The Ultimate Guide To Internet Marketing For Realtors, it is more for when you are getting started!
+If you are a beginning internet marketing real estate agent, may I suggest this post instead?
+The Ultimate Guide To Internet Marketing For Real Estate Agents, it is more for when you are getting started!

 These are some things that you can do to amp up your internet marketing efforts!
 I use some of them and some I am just recommending based on price or other’s recommendations.